NANDbrew/ShipyardExpansion/README.md

 - cleanLoad: Attempt to fix broken saves on load. *on by default*
 - addSails: Add the new sails mentioned above when. *on by default, requres a restart to take effect*

-**WARNING!!
-Any save loaded while this is installed will become dependent on it!**
+**WARNING!
+Saving while this is installed will make the save dependent on it!**